 For Piping Systems proper selection of Material of Construction along with Specifications, Adherence to Codes and Standards is essential.
 Standardization reduces cost, confusion and inconvenience.
 Standards are published by Professional Societies, Committees and Trade Organizations.
-It is also accepted by Governments.
+Code is also accepted by Governments.
 The main objective is to have Standardization and Safety.

-CODE : A group of general rules or systematic procedures for Design, Fabrication, Installation and Inspection methods prepared in such a manner that it can be adopted by legal jurisdiction and made into a law.
+CODE : A group of general rules or systematic procedures for Design, Fabrication, Installation and Inspection methods prepared in such a manner that Code can be adopted by legal jurisdiction and made into a law.

 STANDARDS : Documents prepared by a Professional group or Committee which are believed to be good and proper Engineering Practices and which contain mandatory requirement.